bkies23/bkies23/README.md

      execute MySql commands on the data.
 The User can also draw charts by selecting a date range and category (Total Cases, Average Cases, Total Deaths, etc.) If you maintain a separate CSV spreadsheet of the data (I use Open Office), you can import the file into the program.
 You are able to export the table as well.

 - 💞️ I currently work for UPS as an Account Manager.
 I have been employed there for 15 years.
-I previoulsy worked several years for AT&T.
+Previously I worked several years for AT&T.
 -    I am looking forward to hearing back on remote part-time programming postions.
 -    📫 You can reach me by email or by mobile phone:  bkies@ymail.com   210-540-6273